 - Squeeze the calipers so the brakes slip back in place.

 - Now press the brakes so that they are grasping the wheel tightly.

-Although maintaining your bike may look like a hectic, time-consuming task, be sure that this task will not only improve your bike’s life but also enable you to enjoy frequent smooth rides.
-While replacing the wheel, make sure to store the little part properly so that you don’t lose them.
-Using the correct tools will save you a lot of time.
-Make sure to frequently check your tire condition, so that you can save yourself from any big expense which may arise due to an improperly functioning wheel.
+Although maintaining your bike may look like a hectic task, it will improve your bike’s life.
+While replacing the wheel, make sure to store the little parts properly so that you don’t lose them.
+Also using the correct tools will save you a lot of time.
+One tip I always share is to frequently check your tire condition.
+This can help you keep track and also help avoid any big expense that may arise due to an improperly functioning wheel.